arpesenti/peopleTracker/README.md

 * copy the entire people_msg directory into your `ROS_PACKAGE_PATH`
 * cd to `ROS_PACKAGE_PATH`
 * build the package with `rosmake people_msg`

+(Note: the ROS MATLAB BRIDGE used by our system needs an updated version of the "google-collect.jar" library.
+It's necessary to replace the file `MATLABDIR/java/jarext/google-collect.jar` with the file that can be downloaded [http://search.maven.org/remotecontent?filepath=com/google/guava/guava/13.0.1/guava-13.0.1.jar"](here), renaming it from "guava-13.0.1.jar" to "google-collect.jar" and copying it to `MATLABDIR/java/jarext/` directory).

 ## Usage
 The files in the direcotry examples contain detailed explanations about the usage of the system with the various source type.
 To obtain more information about a particular function use the MATLAB command help.